marinchitan/Readoop/README.md

 ###Profile
 In the profile section the users have the possibility to customize their profiles creating an unique identity as a user of the application.
-Main features of this section are:
+Main features of this section are
-* Changin the avatar
+* Changing the avatar
 * Editing personal info
 * Quick access to your books collection and list of friends
 ![Screen Shot](Resources/ProfileStrip.png)

 ###Social
 In the social section the user have the possibility to search for new friends and visualize the list of their current friends.
-The main features of this section are:
+The main features of this section are
 * Searching for new friends (search as you type)
 * Acces to current friends list
 ![Screen Shot](Resources/SocialStrip.png)